aws-samples/istio-on-eks/modules/04-security/peer-authentication/README.md

 ### Validate Ingress Gateway TLS settings

-Typically to protect publicly accessible `istio-ingress` service load balancer endpoints on the internet you would issue certificates from a well-known, trusted third party root CA or an intermediate CA and associate it with the load balancer HTTPS listener.
+Typically, to protect publicly accessible `istio-ingress` service load balancer endpoints on the internet, you will issue certificates from a well-known, trusted third party root CA or an intermediate CA and associate it with the load balancer HTTPS listener.
 Refer to [Issuing and managing certificates using AWS Certificate Manager](https://docs.aws.amazon.com/acm/latest/userguide/gs.html) for issuing or importing certificates.
 Refer to [AWS Load Balancer Controller service annotations TLS](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.7/guide/service/annotations/#tls) section for details on how to associate ACM certificates with service load balancer listeners using service annotations.

 You can also import certificates issued by AWS Private CA configured in standard mode into ACM.
 AWS Private CA configured in short-lived mode is not supported.
 However, for this module a self-signed certificate is used for the internet facing `istio-ingress` load balancer endpoint to avoid creating another Private CA resource.
 The self-signed certificate has been generated and imported into ACM.
 The generated PEM-encoded self-signed certificate (`lb_ingress_cert.pem`) is also exported in the module directory (`04-security`).